Manuscripts should be submitted online at http://www.ijp.iranpath.org

-Separate pages should be used for the remaining sections of the text, which may include Introduction, Materials and Method, Results, Discussion, Conclusion, and Acknowledgments (Acknowledgments should include persons who provided technical help, writing assistance and departmental head that only provided general support.
-Financial and material support should also be acknowledged.)
+Separate pages should be used for the remaining sections of the text, which may include Introduction, Materials and Method, Results, Discussion, Conclusion, Acknowledgments (Acknowledgments should include persons who provided technical help, writing assistance and departmental head that only provided general support.
+Financial and material support should also be acknowledged), and Conflict of Interest.

 References should be arranged in order of citation in the text in the Vancouver style and numbered consecutively.
-References should not exceed 25 readily available citations for all original articles.
+The References must be readily available citations for all original articles.
 In-text, tables, and legends, identify references with Arabic numerals in parentheses.
-References should include names of all authors (last name, first); title of article; title of journal (abbreviate according to the style of Index Medicus) or book; year of publication; volume number; location and name of publishing company (books only); first page and last page.
+References should include names of all authors (last name, first); the title of the article; title of the journal (abbreviate according to the style of Index Medicus) or book; year of publication; volume number; location and name of publishing company (books only); first page and last page.